NC State Extension Publications

 Unthinned plantations can become too dense to allow understory development or persistence.
 In older pine stands, if understory vegetation becomes sparse, food and cover is absent for many wildlife.
 Take the following steps to attract wildlife:

-• Continue thinning to allow sunlight to reach the forest floor (thin to a basal area of 50 to 70 square feet per acre, or lower if managing for bobwhite quail).
+• Continue thinning to allow sunlight to reach the forest floor (thin to 50% to 70% canopy cover or lower if managing for bobwhite quail).

-• If thinning to low basal areas conflicts with timber management objectives, limit heavier thinning to the first 50 to 100 feet from the edges of haul roads, wildlife openings, and fields.
+• If thinning to low overstory cover conflicts with timber management objectives, limit heavier thinning to the first 50 to 100 feet from the edges of haul roads, wildlife openings, and stand boundaries.

 • Continue burning every two to five years, making sure to intersperse the stands that are burned in any year.